 Sustainability means doing what’s right for people, pigs, and the planet by following the long-standing We CareSM ethical principles.
 One key area of sustainability is protecting the environment.

-National Pork Board is now offering free On-Farm Sustainability Reports to help pig farmers recognize key sustainability metrics on their operation and make informed decisions.
+National Pork Board is now offering free Pork Cares Farm Impact Reports to help pig farmers recognize key sustainability metrics on their operation and make informed decisions.

 The report includes information such as manure data with application and agronomic rates, water data on both quality and amount used and community outreach including donations and service hours.

 Dale Stevermer is a pork producer who owns and operates Trails End Farm, a diversified crop and wean-to-finish farm in Easton, Minn.
-He requested an On-Farm Sustainability Report and used it to refine his nutrient management plan.
+He requested a Pork Cares Farm Impact Report and used it to refine his nutrient management plan.

 “It is a good estimator of annual soil loss and the practices you do to retain nutrients.
 It also benchmarks you against national and state data so you can see where your farm compares,” Stevermer said.